Kaltura - Features (UW-Madison)

 - Scheduling - The scheduling feature enables you to create content and set its publishing start time and end time.

-Once users have uploaded media to MediaSpace, it can be edited.
-All editing functions can be found by either navigating to the Media Page and clicking the Actions dropdown and then selecting edit or by going to a user’s “My Media” page and clicking the Edit button for the media item they wish to edit.
+Once users have uploaded media to MediaSpace, certain aspects of it can be changed.
+All editing functions can be found by either navigating to the media page and clicking the Actions dropdown and then selecting Edit or by going to a user’s “My Media” page and clicking the Edit button for the media item they wish to edit.
 All editing functions are available to owners and co-editors of media items.
 Each of the following items is a tab on the Edit Media Page:

 - Details - The details tab contains fields for changing the name, description, and tags associated with a media item.
 The description field can contain rich text, links to external resources, and images.